corda/corda-runtime-os/libs/tracing/README.md

 ## How to use

-Here we describe how to run the combined worker with a Kafka message bus and a tracing dashboard.
+Here we describe how to run the combined worker with a Kafka message bus, a tracing dashboard and a Jupyter notebook.

 1. Setup kafka
 2. Create the `docker-compose.yml` file: